 Type of risk Description How we manage it Operational or systems failure Risk may arise from a process failure, fraud, litigation, disruption to business by reason of an industrial dispute, system failure, natural disaster or other unforeseen event affecting the funds (or the markets generally).
 Business continuity plans are in place for periods of business disruption caused by unforeseen circumstances.
 Key personnel The success of each fund depends to a certain extent significant extent upon us, or any external managers, continuing to employ a number of key personnel.
-Profiles of the Fisher Funds investment team can be found at fisherfunds.co.nz/about/investment-team.
+Profiles of the Fisher Funds investment team can be found at fisherfunds.co.nz/about/ investment-team.
 To minimise turnover, Fisher Funds fosters an environment which attracts and retains key personnel, while at the same time operating in a collaborative manner therefore minimising key personnel risk.
 Legislative and regulatory Returns may be affected by any adverse legislative or regulatory changes in both New Zealand and offshore, which could have an impact on any investment or the markets in which they operate.
 Changes to legislation could have a significant impact on the Scheme and your investments in the funds.
 We keep abreast of proposed legislative and regulatory changes that may influence our investments, business or the markets in which we operate.
 When necessary we make submissions to ensure our clients and our business interests are represented.
 Taxation Changes in taxation rates or tax rules in New Zealand or overseas may affect the value of the assets of the funds and/or your return.
 We consider taxation implications when selecting investments.
 When changes in taxation are proposed, we review existing investments to understand any impact.
 Inland Revenue is currently reviewing the rate of GST charged on services provided by fund managers.
 PIE status Should the funds fail to satisfy the PIE eligibility criteria necessary to retain PIE status, this would result in the funds being taxed at 28%, rather than the individual Prescribed Investor Rate of investors.
 It may also result in the funds being taxed on investment gains.
 We monitor factors influencing each funds PIE status on a regular basis and have processes in place to minimise potential breaches of PIE eligibility criteria, which may include adjusting an investor's unit holding to maintain PIE status.
-Borrowing We may borrow on behalf of the funds and this may include borrowing against the assets of a fund.
+Borrowing Where permitted by the SIPO we may borrow on behalf of the funds and this may include borrowing against the assets of a fund.
 This may exaggerate the effect of any increase or decrease in the value of the assets of the fund and increase the risk of insolvency.
-There is no current borrowing and no intention to borrow by the funds.
+Under our current investment strategies this risk is predominantly relevant to funds that invest in property assets.
 The funds may invest in other funds, which may borrow from time to time.